adobe-extension-tools/devconnect/README.md

 This is going to be used by the `extendscript-bundler` project so that we have a simple & sane way to evaluate ExtendScript code in all the Adobe programs without having to mess with AppleScripts or VBScripts.

+Get the latest version on the [releases page](https://github.com/adobe-extension-tools/devconnect/releases)

 ## requirements

 **For developing:**